kunalgkmit/phase0-project-documentation/docs/workflow.md

       - Admin views the count of registered users , their names and email.

 5. **Logout**
-      - Session token is cleared; user redirected to login screen.
+      - User redirected to login screen.

 ---